syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if trial number is less than zero, if sp and value is less than zero or greater one.
+#NUM! - occurs if trial number is less than zero, if sp and value is less than zero or greater one.

-&#35;VALUE! - occurs if trials, sp and value are non-numeric.
+#VALUE! - occurs if trials, sp and value are non-numeric.

 #### Example: